WenhaoYuan337/PromptSTEM/README.md

-# PromptSTEM: Attentional Deep Learning Accelerates Quantification of Heterogeneous Catalysts from Electron Microscopy
+# NanoSeg: Attentional Deep Learning Accelerates Quantification of Heterogeneous Catalysts from Electron Microscopy
 This codebase provides a generalizable method for automated image analysis of supported nanocalysts in transmission electron microscopy, including single-atom catalysts, sub-nano clusters, and nanoparticles.

 ##  Installation